threetee/chef-cookbook-zerigo/README.md

 Description
 ===========

-Provides a LWRP that allows interaction with the Zerigo DNS service.
+Provides LWRPs that allow interaction with the Zerigo DNS service from your chef recipes.

 Requirements
 ============